Short rank-metric codes and scattered subspaces: Introduction

 where $\mathrm{rowsp}(A)$ denotes the $\F_q$-span of the rows of $A$.
-By using standard linear algebra, one easily see that the support of a codeword does not depend on the choice of the basis $u$.
+By using standard linear algebra, it can be easily seen that the support of a codeword does not depend on the choice of the basis $u$.

 The \textit{support} of $\cC$ is simply the span of the rank supports of all its codewords, i.e.

 The code $\cC$ is called \textit{(rank-)nondenegerate} if its support is equal to $\F^n_q$.